Roll20/roll20-character-sheets/StarWars5E/README.md

 * Added Notes text box to Cargo tab
 ###### MODS TAB
 * Added Mods Tab to ship sheet and moved current modifications box there
-* Added tracker for Modification Capacity, Fixed Hardpoints, Turet Hardpoints to the mods tab.
+* Added tracker for Modification Capacity, Fixed Hardpoints, Turret Hardpoints to the mods tab.
 * Added calculation that will generate starting modification capacity based on ship size to the mods tab
-* Added tracker for Modification Capacity, Fixed Hardpoints, Turet Hardpoints to the mods tab.
+* Added tracker for Modification Capacity, Fixed Hardpoints, Turret Hardpoints to the mods tab.
 * Added cost and grade to the modifications repeating list
 ###### SUITES TAB
 * Added Suite tab and added an additional suite modifications box to that tab